SirSpunky/evennia/README.md

     * x, y, z and xyz: These attributes decide the position of the room, and make commands like ".dig" easier to use.
 Should be set to 0, 0, 0 and 0:0:0 on the initial room and is then updated automatically.
 Is required for the "map" command to work.
 * *Scripts*
     * random_messages: A list of random messages.
 Use "/" to execute command instead, e.g. "/say Hello!" to make a character speak at random.
 The string "$random_character" will be replaced by the name of a random character in the room.
     * random_message_interval: Delay in seconds between random messages.
-Can also be a list of two values, e.g. [30, 60] means that the interval will be randomized between 30-60 seconds.
+Can also be a list of min and max values, e.g. [30, 60] means that the interval will be randomized between 30-60 seconds.
     * random_movement_interval: Delay in seconds between random movement.
-If > 0, object will move around randomly.
-Can also be a list of two values, e.g. [30, 60] means that the interval will be randomized between 30-60 seconds.
+If > 0, object will move around in random directions.
+Can also be a list of min and max values, e.g. [30, 60] means that the interval will be randomized between 30-60 seconds.
+    * random_movement_constraint: Tag or list of tags on rooms that this object will try to move to when moving randomly.
+Rooms with at least one of these tags will be prioritized over rooms with no matching tags.
+If no rooms with matching tags are found, rooms are chosen randomly.
     * speech: Speech keywords mapped to answers triggered by using "sayto <character> <keyword>".
 Example: {"hello": "Hello there!", "bye": "Good bye, my friend."}

 **Tags**